KennethScott/PrettierX64/README.md

 1. File Extensions to Format
     * Defaults to js,jsx,ts,tsx,json,css,scss,less,html,htm,md,markdown,yml,yaml
 1. Format on Save
-    * If true, run Prettier whenever a JavaScript file is saved.
+    * If true, run Prettier whenever a file of the configured type(s) is saved.
-    * (Try setting to true.
-This is where the magic happens, instantly snapping your code into place!
-Never fret with whitespace again!)
 2. Prettier version for embedded usage:
     * If your solution does not have a local version of Prettier installed via npm, the extension will attempt to download and use the version noted here.
     * Extension will download a requested version once and reuse that now embedded Prettier install until the setting requests another version.